MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md

    - If you have multiple organizations and want to select the organization where [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] is deployed, select the **Display list of available organizations** check box, and then select **Login**.

-3. If you have multiple organizations, select the organization you want to connect to.<!--note from editor: Can this step be combined with the previous sentence?
-You don't want to have the whole numbered step only apply to one condition like this.-->
+3. If you have multiple organizations, select the organization you want to connect to.

 4. The [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] splash screen appears.
 This screen shows information about the configuration data being read by the client in the background.
 Next, the main window appears and prompts you to enter your Dataverse server credentials.
 Enter your credentials, and then sign in to the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] client application.